rivkyrizel/Application-for-building-websites/README.md

 5. Default theme
 6. Simple comments system with email notifications

-The project includes a server side and a client side and a MySql database
+The project includes a server side and a client side and a MySQL database